codeconscious/ccvtac/README.md

   # Split videos with chapters into separate files?
   "splitChapters": true,

-  # Delay in seconds between individual video downloads
+  # Delay in seconds between individual video downloads for
-  # for playlists and channels.
+  # playlists and channels.
+Use to avoid slamming YouTube servers
+  # with several downloads in succession.
   "sleepSecondsBetweenDownloads": 10,

   # Delay in seconds between batches (i.e., each URL entered).
+  # Use to avoid slamming YouTube servers with several downloads
+  # in succession.
   "sleepSecondsBetweenBatches": 20,

   # Whether output should be verbose (true) or quiet (false).